aidos-lab/aidos-lab.github.io/content/wiki/website-maintenance/adding-tools.md

 #### Important!
 Remember to make a branch and open a pull request!
 All the following changes should be made on a separate branch.

 Choose an image that represents your tool.
-It is best if this image is roughly square-shaped.
+It is ideal if this image is roughly square-shaped.

 Save this image as `your-tool-name.svg` (.png or .jpg is also fine).
 Upload it to the `/static/tools/` folder.

 ### Step 2: Create a .toml file

-In the `/data/tools` folder, add a new file named `your-tool-name.toml`.
+In the `/data/tools/` folder, create a new file named `your-tool-name.toml`.
+The toolbox cards pull from these `.toml` files when they render.

 You can use the following as a template: